-Obama issues warning to Trump on Russia
+Despite reassurance, Obama warns Europe of a 'meaner world'

 - She's Europe's most powerful leader

+But as his final foreign swing wears on, Obama's alerts about the wave of nationalist politics spreading in the US and Europe have grown more dire.
+He bemoaned the way information flows in a digital age, and decried an echo-chamber of falsities masquerading as facts.

+"In an age of social media where so many people are getting their information in sound bites and snippets off their phones, if we can't discriminate between serious arguments and propaganda, then we have problems," he said.
+"If people, whether they're conservative, liberal, left or right, are unwilling to compromise and engage in the democratic process and are taking absolutist views and demonizing opponents, then democracy will break down."
-Berlin (CNN)President Barack Obama, making a final return as President to Berlin Thursday, issued a warning to President-elect Donald Trump in his dealings with Russia.

-He cautioned on issues like Ukraine and Syria, Moscow must be confronted head-on.
-He advised Trump against making deals with Russian President Vladimir Putin that could hurt Americans.
+He issued a warning to Trump in his dealings with Russia, cautioning that on issues like Ukraine and Syria, Moscow must be confronted head-on.

 "I don't expect the President-elect will follow exactly our blueprint or our approach, but my hope is he does not simply take a realpolitik approach and suggest we cut some deals with Russia, even if it hurts people or violates international norms or leaves smaller countries vulnerable," he said.

-But Obama said his hope is that Trump is "willing to stand up to Russia where they are deviating from our values and international norms."
+And he said he advised Trump to tone down his campaign rhetoric during their Oval Office meeting last week.

+"He ran an extraordinarily unconventional campaign and it resulted in the biggest political upset in perhaps modern political history," Obama said.
+"What I said to him was that what may work in generating enthusiasm or passion during elections may be different than what will work in terms of unifying the country and gaining the trust even of those who didn't support him."

-Obama's visit to Berlin marks his final one as president.
-It's the city where he introduced himself to the world in 2008 but where he now faces persistent questions about the future of transatlantic ties and liberal progress.
+This is Obama's final visit as President to Berlin, the city where he introduced himself to the world in 2008 but where he now faces persistent questions about the future of transatlantic ties and liberal progress.

-Obama spent most of his time huddling with Merkel, his closest counterpart who is now Europe's most powerful leader as the continent prepares for Donald Trump's presidency.
-Among her challenges: checking Putin's global aggression in an age of uncertain global alliances.
+Obama spent most of his time huddling with Merkel, his closest counterpart who is now Europe's most powerful leader as the continent prepares for Trump's presidency.

-In bidding farewell to his most stalwart global ally, he assured Merkel -- and Europeans more broadly -- that turbulent politics won't shake the global order.

-"I think our politics everywhere are going to be going through a bumpy phase," Obama said, an attempt to downplay the wave of nationalist populism that has spread across Europe and propelled Trump's victory.
+She expressed guarded optimism about Trump Thursday, her controlled demeanor barely reflecting an iota of worry about the man who lambasted her as a candidate.
+She praised Obama for facilitating a smooth transition, and said she was approaching Trump with an "open mind."

 As her European counterparts face political challenges at home, Merkel has assumed a critical role in transatlantic ties, voicing strong support for Obama's priorities on climate change, Russian sanctions and economic reform.